- Glenn

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

-For full disclosure, I should mention that at the time of writing this analysis, I do not own shares in PulteGroup.
-If you would like to copy my portfolio or see the stock in my portfolio, you can read about how to do so here.
+For full disclosure, I should mention that at the time of writing this analysis, I do not own any shares in PulteGroup.
+If you would like to copy my portfolio or view the stocks in my portfolio, you can find instructions on how to do so here.
 I don't own shares in any of their direct competitors either.
 As always, I will keep this analysis unbiased.
+If you want to purchase shares or fractional shares in PulteGroup, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started with as little as $50.

-Their CEO is Ryan R. Marshall.
-He first joined PulteGroup in 2006 and became the CEO in PulteGroup in 2016.
-He has spent his entire career in PulteGroup, where he has held various positions until he became CEO.
-He has BA in accounting from the University of Utah, a MBA at the Arizona State University and is a certified public accountant.
-His annual salary is $9,2 million, which is below the average for CEOs in companies with the market capitalizations of the size of PulteGroup, where the average is $11 million.
-However, he has become very wealthy due to owning quite a lot of shares in PulteGroup.
-He has an interesting take on leadership, as he says he thinks about leadership in three parts.
-Part one is coach - teach, train, and hold people accountable.
-Part two is navigator - laying the destination of where to go and how to get there.
-Part three demolition expert - remove obstacles that prevents reaching the destination.
-He is very focused on the employees in PulteGroup, which their report "A Culture of Sustainability & Excellence" is a proof of, as the report often stress that the employees at PulteGroup is the company's most precious resource.
-It seems like employees as PulteGroup has been ranked among Fortune 100 Best Companies to work for in three consecutive years, climbing the list every year and reached the 36th place in 2022.
-He certainly has done great as a CEO on the business side as well, delivering 23.107 homes in 2018, 23.232 in 2019, 24.624 in 2020, 28.894 in 2021, and 29.111 in 2022.
-All in all, it seems like PulteGroup has a great management that owns a lot of shares in the company, while they have the numbers to back it up.
+The CEO is Ryan R. Marshall.
+He first joined PulteGroup in 2006 and became the CEO in 2016.
+He has spent his entire career at PulteGroup, where he has held various positions before becoming CEO.
+He has a BA in Accounting from the University of Utah, an MBA from Arizona State University, and is a certified public accountant.
+His annual salary is $9,2 million, which is below the average for CEOs in companies with market capitalizations similar to PulteGroup, where the average is $11 million.
+However, he has become very wealthy due to owning a significant number of shares in PulteGroup.
+He has an interesting perspective on leadership, as he believes that leadership can be divided into three parts.
+Part one is to coach - to teach, train, and hold people accountable.
+Part two is navigation - determining the destination and the route to reach it.
+Part three: Demolition expert - removing obstacles that prevent reaching the destination.
+He is very focused on the employees at PulteGroup, as evidenced by their report "A Culture of Sustainability & Excellence," which consistently emphasizes that the employees are the company's most valuable resource.
+PulteGroup has been ranked among the Fortune 100 Best Companies to work for in four consecutive years.
+He has certainly excelled as a CEO on the business side, delivering 23.107 homes in 2018, 23.232 in 2019, 24.624 in 2020, 28.894 in 2021, 29.111 in 2022, and 28.600 in 2023.
+However, the performance in 2023 was affected by high mortgage rates and other macroeconomic factors.
+All in all, it seems that PulteGroup has a strong management team that holds a substantial number of shares in the company, and they have the data to support their success.
+Thus, I am confident in Ryan R. Marshall leading the company in the future.

-I believe that PulteGroup has somewhat of brand moat.
+I believe that PulteGroup has somewhat of a moat, which is expanding.
 I really like the management as well.
-Now let us investigate the numbers to see, if PulteGroup does live up to our requirements for a strong moat.
-In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.
+Now, let us investigate the numbers to see if PulteGroup meets our criteria for a strong moat.
+In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website

-The first number we will look into is the return on investment capital, also known as ROIC.
-We want to see 10 years of history and we want the numbers to be above 10 % in all years.
-Before we go into the numbers, I must share something directly quoted from the PulteGroup website: "PulteGroup operates against a stated objective of delivering high returns on invested capital and equity over the housing cycle".
-And another one: "Consistent with our emphasis on generating high returns, our capital allocation priorities have been developed to create value for our shareholders".
-These statements speak right to my heart, as I always stress how important ROIC is, when you want to invest in a company.
-PulteGroup's ROIC shows the cyclicality of their sector, as some years has been underwhelming.
-However, it is nice to see that PulteGroup has managed to deliver a ROIC above 10 % in the last five years.
+The first number we will look into is the return on invested capital, also known as ROIC.
+We want to see a 10-year history, with all numbers exceeding 10% in each year.
+Before we delve into the numbers, I must share a direct quote from the PulteGroup website: "PulteGroup operates with the stated objective of delivering high returns on invested capital and equity throughout the housing cycle."
+And another one: "Consistent with our emphasis on generating high returns, our capital allocation priorities have been developed to create value for our shareholders."
+These statements resonate with me, as I consistently emphasize the significance of Return on Invested Capital (ROIC) when considering investments in a company.
+PulteGroup's Return on Invested Capital (ROIC) demonstrates the cyclicality of their sector, with some years being underwhelming.
+However, it is nice to see that PulteGroup has managed to deliver a Return on Invested Capital (ROIC) above 10% in the last six years and above 20% in the past two years, despite being affected by various macroeconomic factors.

-The next numbers are the book value + dividend.
-In my old format this was known as the equity growth rate.
-It was the most important of the four growth rates I used to use in my analyses, which is why I will continue to use it moving forward.
-As you are used to see the numbers in percentage, I have decided to share both the numbers and the percentage growth year over year.
-PulteGroup's equity follows the same pattern as ROIC, as we saw a decline in 2015, 2016, and 2017.
-Since 2018 PulteGroup has grown their equity every year, which is nice to see.
-Hopefully, PulteGroup will continue to deliver as they have in the last five years.
+The following numbers represent the book value + dividend.
+In my previous format, this was referred to as the equity growth rate.
+It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
+As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
+PulteGroup's equity follows the same pattern as ROIC, as we observed a decline in 2015, 2016, and 2017.
+Since 2018, PulteGroup has consistently increased its equity every year, which is a positive trend.
+It is also worth noting that not only has the equity increased every year, but the increase has also been above 10% in all years, which is very encouraging.

-Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years by calculation long-term debt to earnings.
-Doing the calculation on PulteGroup, I can see that PulteGroup has 1,01 years earnings in debt.
-It is below the 3 years requirement, meaning that debt is not an issue if investing in PulteGroup.
+Another important aspect to investigate is a company's debt.
+We need to determine if the business has a manageable level of debt that can be paid off within 3 years.
+This can be calculated by assessing the long-term debt-to-earnings ratio.
+Based on my calculation, PulteGroup has a debt-to-earnings ratio of 0,95 years.
+It is below the 3-year requirement, meaning that debt is not an issue when investing in PulteGroup.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.